luketpeterson/atomspace-bootstrap-guide/contents/02_representing_knowledge.rst

       (Predicate "age")
    )

-The :code:`MemberLink` atom is a sentinel that says "Fido the Dog has an age."
+The :code:`MemberLink` atom, in this case, is acting as a sentinel that says "Fido the Dog has an age key-value pair."
 Mathmatically, it is saying "Fido the Dog is a member of the age set", where the "age" set is understood (by our convention) to contain all atoms that have an age value.

 Now that we have a link we can query, we can compose a query using an :code:`AndLink`, like this: